arizn-network/bridge-ui/README.md

 - Add validators
 - Remove validators
 - Set required number of signatures from validators
-- Set daily limit of deposits on Home Network(left side) for native coin deposits(Arizn)
+- Set daily limit of deposits on Home Network(left side) for native coin deposits(arizn)
-- Set max limit per transaction for deposits on Home Network(left side) for native coin deposits(Arizn)
+- Set max limit per transaction for deposits on Home Network(left side) for native coin deposits(arizn)
-- Set daily limit of withdrawals on Foreign Network(right side) for ERC20/ERC677 token transfers(Arizn20)
+- Set daily limit of withdrawals on Foreign Network(right side) for ERC20/ERC677 token transfers(arizn20)
-- Set max limit per transaction for deposits on Foreign Network(right side) for ERC20/ERC677 token transfers(Arizn20)
+- Set max limit per transaction for deposits on Foreign Network(right side) for ERC20/ERC677 token transfers(arizn20)
 - Storing Home Deposits in Home Bridge contract
 - Minting on Deposits of ERC20 compatible token on Foreign Network by validators
 - Burning on Withdrawals of ERC20 compatible token on Foreign Network by validators